enriclluelles/route_translator/README.md

     end
     ```

-    The output of `rake routes.rb` would be:
+    The output of `bundle exec rails routes` would be:

     ```
         admin_cars GET    /admin/cars(.:format)          admin/cars#index